jhnbyrn/951-KLR-PAGES/isv_routine.md

 In this path, we read map 54 into 7F.
 It's a temperature based map, but all the values are set to 800rpm.

 ### 08DE: Normal idle path
-Read map 55 into a (target idle speed depdningon temp).
+Read map 55 into a (target idle speed depending on temp).
 Ultimately the value will end up in 7F but first we go through the flare logic.

 If AC is on, then look up the min rpm for AC on from 1160+39 and if it's greater than the current target (read form the map) then replace the target with this value (the target is stored in b for now).